-Visit our online shop to purchase your VEGA projector screen or request a quote
+Visit our online shop to purchase your VEGA projector screen or contact us for a quote

 Whether you’re looking to build a presentation area for conference room or a full-scale cinema, a high-quality projector screen is a key part of your toolkit.
 But what exactly should you be looking for in a projector screen?